 Preventing Unintended Pregnancy in Colorado

-• Publicly supported family planning centers in Colorado served 131,380 female contraceptive clients in 2013.
-Those centers met 41% of Colorado women’s need for contraceptive services and supplies, compared with 36% met by family planning centers nationally.(6)
+• Publicly supported family planning centers in Colorado served 123,210 female contraceptive clients in 2014.
+They met 38% of Colorado women’s need for contraceptive services and supplies.
+Across the United States, such centers met 26% of need.

-• In 2010, the reported public expenditures for family planning client services in Colorado totaled $24.6 million; this includes $11.4 million through Medicaid and $2.9 million through Title X. Most states also use some of their own money (in addition to funds required to match federal grants) for family planning services; in 2010, Colorado contributed $10.3 million.
-(11)
+• In 2010, public expenditures for family planning client services in Colorado totaled $24.6 million; this includes $11.4 million through Medicaid and $2.9 million through Title X. Most states also use some of their own money (in addition to funds required to match federal grants) for family planning services.
+In 2010, Colorado contributed $10.3 million.

 4. Singh S, Sedgh G and Hussain R, Unintended pregnancy: worldwide levels, trends, and outcomes, Studies in Family Planning, 2010, 41(4):241–250.